mainkoon81/Study-02-AB-Testing/README.md

 When sampling **without replacement**(like HyperGeometric instead of Binomial) from more than `5%` of a finite population, you need to multiply the SE by this correction `sqrt((N-n) / (N-1))` because under these circumstances, the Central Limit Theorem doesn’t hold. **FPC** captures the difference between sampling **with** replacement and sampling **without** replacement.

 -----------------------------------------------------------------------------------------------------
-# Who give a shit to parameters ???
+# Who does give a shit to parameters ???
 ## [Non-Parametric Statistics]
 Nominal is Categorical. **`Ordinal`** is categorical but deals with the **ranking** of items in order.
 In your research, have you ever encountered one or more the following scenarios?
  - some non-linear data ?